gagan93jtg/gagan93jtg.github.io/jekyll_blog/_posts/2024-10-15-1-on-1-with-10-software-enginers.md

 4. How **new** is the team? - If there are many new members, there is a possibility of inaccurately estimating their speed in developing production-ready systems.

 Beyond this, each layer should understand that the previous layers might exceed their estimates, so they should include their own buffers.
-For example, if developers estimate 6 weeks, managers should say 7-8 weeks, and the business team should tell the end customer 8-10 weeks.
+For example, if developers estimate 6 weeks, managers should say 7-8 weeks, and the business team should assume 8-10 weeks.
 It's okay to *under-commit and over-deliver* (but not the reverse).

-If your team can follow this kind of framework, it‘s great.
-Because then you don’t need to do the hard part of convincing the customer who was waiting for a feature.
-I’d like to add one point for the managers — Your team could be bad at estimating something.
-But that doesn’t mean that you give your own estimates to the business team.
-A non-engineer should never estimate on behalf of engineers.
-If you think their estimates are wrong everytime, sit with them and retrospect.
+If your team can follow this kind of framework, that's excellent.
+It means you won't have to struggle as much to convince customers who have been waiting for a feature.
+A note for managers: your team might sometimes struggle with accurate estimations.
+However, that doesn’t mean you should provide your own estimates to the business team.
+Non-engineers should avoid estimating on behalf of engineers.
+If you find that the team's estimates often miss the mark, take the time to discuss and reflect with them.

-## **Big Tech engineers are superior to us**
+## Are Big Tech engineers are superior to us?

 I respect great engineers and managers who have built really large systems without which the world would have been very different.
 At the same time, do not think that they are of a different breed.
 I think engineers in startups typically work in environments with fewer resources, less structure, and more uncertainty.
 They wear multiple hats, tackling everything from backend to frontend, cloud and even take product decisions.
 This exposure forces them to develop a holistic understanding of technology and the business.
 In contrast, engineers at Big Tech firms may specialize in a narrow domain within a larger system, where their role and responsibilities are more clearly defined.
 While specialization can lead to deep expertise in specific areas, it may also mean less exposure to the end-to-end development process, product strategy, or direct customer interaction.